brucemack/kc1fsz-tjdcr/README.md

 components (mostly 0805), and the most compact layout I could come up with.

 A huge thanks to Scott KQ4AOP for creating and sending me the tuning form needed to build the PTO!
+You also need a brass 1/4-20 bolt around 2.5" long and two 1/4-20 nuts.

-Here's a demo video:
+Here's a demo video of the working rig:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/tszAnfJriHQ/0.jpg)](https://www.youtube.com/watch?v=tszAnfJriHQ)

-Here's the KiCAD rendering of my board.
+Here's the KiCad rendering of my board.
 The part reference numbers are correct in this picture:

 ![System Picture](docs/pcb-1.png)

-Here's what the raw PCB it looks like in real life.
-The part reference numbers were incorrect in this version of the board, but the KiCad model was later updated to fix this.
+Here's what the raw PCB it looks like in real life. *The part reference numbers didn't match Bill/Dean's schematic in this version of the board* so don't get confused.
+The KiCad model was later updated to fix this and the 2025-03 board has the correct reference numbers.

 ![System Picture](docs/IMG_1835.jpg)